96-problems/medium-sdk-swift/README.md

     }
 ```

-Note that the redirect is done via a free Heroku app and it's highly recommended to setup your own redirect service by cloning and running [this repo](https://github.com/drinkius/mediumswift.herokuapp.com) (courtesy of the original [oauthswift.herokuapp.com repo](https://github.com/dongri/oauthswift.herokuapp.com)).
+Note that the redirect is done via a free Heroku app and it's highly recommended to setup your own redirect service by cloning and running [this repo](https://github.com/drinkius/mediumswift.herokuapp.com) (courtesy of the original [oauthswift.herokuapp.com](https://github.com/dongri/oauthswift.herokuapp.com) repo).
 Change all the `mediumswift` strings in the repo to the name of your app and make related changes in `Info.plist` and `App Delegate` files.
-The deploy is easy with Heroku - just link your GitHub repo and the app is built automatically.
+The deployment with Heroku is easy - just link your GitHub repo and the app is built automatically.

 You are all set!